19. Integration with Kubernetes

 19.2.3.
 SR-IOV

 SR-IOV is a specification that allows a PCIe device to appear as multiple separate physical PCIe devices.
 It works by introducing the idea of physical functions (PFs) and virtual functions (VFs).
 Physical functions (PFs) are full-featured PCIe functions, where as virtual functions (VFs) are “lightweight” functions that lack configuration resources.
-In order to function correctly, SR-IOV requires support at BIOS level as well as in the operating system instance or hypervisor that is running on the hardware.
-Robin allows a user to assign one or more virtual functions from physical functions to PODs created through Robin bundles.
-In order to achieve this Robin leverages the following CNI’s: Multus, Bond CNI and Intel CNI for SR-IOV.
+To function correctly, SR-IOV requires support at BIOS level as well as in the operating system instance or hypervisor that is running on the hardware.
+Robin CNP allows a user to assign one or more virtual functions from physical functions to PODs created through Robin bundles.
+To achieve this Robin CNP leverages the following CNI’s: Multus, Bond CNI and Intel CNI for SR-IOV.

 Some additional features that complement SR-IOV support include:

-• Robin has the ability to tag VLAN traffic for networks based on the VFs present.
+• Robin CNP has the ability to tag VLAN traffic for networks based on the VFs present.

 19.3.
 Soft Affinity Support